ChristopherJTrent/SSASM/README.md

 As a user, you will need to write a file ending in .ssasm containing valid Sword Sage ASM code.

+All SSASM files must include a procedure named ".main". define this in your code by writing `PRO .main` followed by your code.

 ##### Opcodes

 Syntax is defined as follows: